how to plan

 First-time skiers & riders

 Wondering what to expect?
-This may help
+These tips will help.

-Skiing vs. Snowboarding for Beginners.
 “Skiing is easier to learn, but more difficult to master.
 On the other hand, snowboarding is harder to learn but easier to master.”
-This is a common claim you will hear in the world of snowsports; and while different people can take to different sports, it's generally true.
+This is a common claim you will hear in the world of snowsports, and while different people can take to snowboarding easily, it's generally true that skiing is the best place to start.
+You can be up and going the first day, having fun.

 What to Wear

 Socks: Keep your toes warm by wearing thin, non-ribbed socks.
-It may seem counter-intuitive, but thinner socks keep your feet warmer.
-And, one pair of socks will do it -- avoid wearing multiple pairs as it may make your ski or snowboard boots tight and uncomfortable and cut off your circulation.
+It may seem counterintuitive, but thinner socks keep your feet warmer.
+And, one pair of socks will do it -- avoid wearing multiple pairs as it may make your ski or snowboard boots tight and uncomfortable, and cut off your circulation.
 Stay away from cotton socks.

 What to Bring